Point Isabel Regional Shoreline: Overview

+Point Isabel is home to more than 2,000 native and naturalized species.
+The larger portion of the park is covered by Common Arrow Grass (Triglochin Maritima), Wild Oat (Avena Fatua), and Hairy Pampas Grass (Cortaderia Jubata).
+The grounds are also sprinkled with colorful flowers like the California Poppy (Escscholzia Californica), Bull Thistle (Cirsium Vulgare), Perennial Sweet Peas (Lathyrus Latifolious), and Greater Periwinkle (Vinca major).

+Point Isabel is also known to be an overwintering sight for monarch butterflies.
+During the winter months, the monarch butterflies cluster together in coastal forests, often eucalyptus trees, Monterey cypress, or Monterey pine trees to stay warm.

 Park rules

-The park is open from 5:00 a.m. to 10 p.m. every day unless otherwise posted.
-Bicycling is not allowed in Point Isabel Regional Shoreline, but bikes can loop around the fenced park on a spur of the Bay Trail.
+The park is open from 5:00 a.m. to 10:00 p.m. every day unless otherwise posted.
+Bicycling is not allowed inside Point Isabel Regional Shoreline, but bikes can loop around the fenced park on a spur of the Bay Trail.
 Leashes are optional for dogs throughout the park but dogs must be leashed in the parking lots Dog walkers are limited to three dogs each (although EBRPD issues permits for individuals and professionals to walk up to six dogs apiece).
 Visitors with dogs must carry a leash for each dog; must clean up their pets' waste; must prevent their dogs from digging; and must immediately fill any holes dug by their pets.
 Dogs who become aggressive must be leashed immediately.
 Dogs are allowed to swim in the Bay, in Hoffman Channel at high tide, and in Hoffman Bay (the northern edge of North Point Isabel) at high tide.
 Dogs may not harass birds at any time; are never allowed in Hoffman Marsh (on the other side of the Bay Trail from Point Isabel); and must not disturb birds feeding in the Hoffman Bay mudflats or Hoffman Channel at low tide.